 In her 1969 book On Death and Dying, Elisabeth Kubler-Ross outlines the five stages of grief individuals experience when faced with catastrophic personal loss.
-The five stages are:
+The five stages are as follows:

 In one form or another, businesses too experience these five stages when faced with crisis or catastrophe.
 These 5 stages of business grief are related to loss.
 For a business, this can be loss of income, customers or the enterprise as a whole.